Some of the best arranged by instrument or voice

 Scott Schillereif (banjo, hammer dulcimer, voice, ex-Tickle Harbour,

-ex-of in Atlantic Union, does a good song about a five gallon jar,
+ex-of in Atlantic Union, does a good song about a five gallon jar)

 -

-Rik Barron is excellent on banjo.
+Rik Barron is excellent on banjo but has moved away.

 -